Iceland (supermarket): European operations

 Iceland Foods also operates stores in Spain and Portugal (countries with substantial British communities), in conjunction with Spanish-based retailer Overseas.
-The stores stock Iceland products as well as Waitrose produce.
+The stores stock Iceland products as well as Waitrose items.
 In July 2012, in a joint venture with Jóhannes Jónsson, co-founder of Bónus and former Iceland owners Baugur Group, the firm opened a store in Kópavogur, Iceland, and subsequently in the capital, Reykjavík.
 Sandpiper CI has six Iceland Foods franchise supermarkets in Jersey and four in Guernsey.

 Via franchise agreement with a local food importer and distributor, Iceland Foods operates in Malta.
 Initially, in 1998, this was for the supply only of Iceland Foods-branded products to supermarkets, but in 2015 the operation opened stores in Birkirkara, followed by Mosta, Qawra and Marsascala in 2018.
 The Malta stores differ from those in the UK: there is a greater emphasis on non-frozen items, and stores feature fresh fruit, vegetables and bakery sections.